ngwuprince/Statistical-analysis-python-automobileEDA/README.md

 - Analyzing Individual Feature Patterns using Visualization
 - Descriptive Statistical Analysis
 - Use of Grouping
-- Correlation and Causation analysis
+- Correlation and Causation analysis between features and target variable
-- ANOVA
+- Analysis of Variance (ANOVA).